07 Feb Network Security Protocols Explained

 2. TLS Protocol

-International standards organization Internet Engineering Task Force (IETF) proposed the use of TLS, which was first published in 1999.
+International standards organization Internet Engineering Task Force (IETF) proposed using TLS, which was first published in 1999.
 While its predecessor SSL stopped releasing updates in 1998, it released a new version in 2018 called TLS 1.3.

 Today, it remains a gold standard for developing secure web apps.